microbus-io/fabric/docs/tech/codegen.md

 Automatic code generation is `Microbus`'s most powerful tool.
 It facilitates rapid development (RAD) of microservices and significantly increases developer productivity.
 Although it's possible to create a microservice by working directly with the `Connector`, the abstraction added by the code generator makes things simpler by taking care of much of the repetitive boilerplate code.

+Code generation in `Microbus` is additive and idempotent.
+When new functionality is added, code changes are generated incrementally without impacting the existing code.

 ## Bootstrapping

 Code generation starts by introducing the `//go:generate` directive into any source file in the directory of the microservice.
 The recommendation is to add it to a `doc.go` file: